ranjib/ranjib.github.io/_posts/2013-03-07-automating_the_chef_cookbook_metric_blog.md

 published: true
 ---

-Day before yested day after I published the Chef community cookbook related [metrics](http://ranjib.com/2013/03/05/community-cookbooks-at-a-glance/), I got this request to share the scripts that i have used to generate those metrics.
-So, here in this blog I'll try to enumerate the scripts and the workflow I practiced.
+Day before yesterday after I published the Chef community cookbook related [metrics](http://ranjib.com/2013/03/05/community-cookbooks-at-a-glance/), I got this request to share the scripts that i have used to generate those metrics.
+So, here in this blog I'll try to enumerate the scripts and the workflow I used.

 Broadly the workflow consist of these steps: